Freight Shipping from Dallas to Charleston

 How much does it cost to ship freight from Dallas to Charleston?

-Full truckload (FTL) rates from Dallas, TX to Charleston, SC currently range from $2,735-$3,371 for a standard dry van load over the 1,272-mile route.
+Full truckload (FTL) rates from Dallas, TX to Charleston, SC currently range $2,735-$3,371 (roughly $2.16-$2.67 per mile over 1,272 miles).
 LTL shipments typically cost $900-$1,481 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Charleston?